rackerlabs/support-how-to/content/how-to/office-365/how-to-set-up-O365-via-your-cloud-office-control-panel/index.md

 The purpose of this document is to provide instruction on how to setup a brand new Office 365 environment through Rackspace.

 **Note:** Due to the recent increase in requests for assistance to Rackspace Cloud Office support, a temporary process in which you can request Microsoft to assist with adding O365 licensing and DNS setup has been implemented.
-You can still do perform these steps on your own with the steps found in the appendix at the bottom of this article.
+You can still perform these steps on your own with the steps found in the appendix at the bottom of this article.

 For more information about prerequisite terminology, see [Cloud Office support terminology](/support/how-to/cloud-office-support-terminology/).